GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 nextflow run main.nf -profile mytest,docker --outdir results --input mysamplesheet.csv
 ```

 We can actually test and debug our pipeline using this command.
-What is really cool and helpful is using **-resume** tag in order to resume previously finished jobs!
+What is really cool and helpful to use the **-resume** tag to resume previously finished jobs!
 Moreover, don't forget to check out .nextflow.log files in case of an error.
 All of the runs will be saved into _work_ directory.

+In the first run of this workflow, container images and genome would need to be pulled (all automatic) which is why the initial run will take a bit longer than the following runs!

 NOTE: If you receive a permission denied error for the bin directory just provide the necessary permissions as follows:
 ```